victorborda/osm-airflow/README.md

 It's actually quite simple to use.
 Grab the image, run it, and issue one docker exec command.

-These commands need data to operate on though, so you have to get your desired pbf files downloaded first.
-Once you donwload the data you need, just make sure to adjust the commands.
-What commands you ask?
-I added shell scripts to bandiwalk-setup, so have a look in the scripts/pgosmflex directory and check out the associated readme file.
+These commands need data to operate on though, so you have to get your desired pbf files downloaded first (or let the importer download them for you).

 There is also a public github repo for PgOsmFlex here (but for most purposes, the docker image is sufficient):
 <https://github.com/rustprooflabs/pgosm-flex/blob/main/Dockerfile>